 A whole school map has been created and practitioners are using 2021/2022 to plan their curriculum.
 Coaching is utilised to support practitioners through this process and enquiry practices are used to test aspects of curriculum design this as we progress.

-We will begin teaching our new curriculum to Year 7 in September 2022.
+We began teaching our new curriculum to Year 7 in September 2022.